Temple Mills: Temple Mills TMD

 51°33′44.1″N 0°1′43.3″WThe residual diesel repair shop closed in 1991.
 A small traction maintenance depot was opened for EWS after the closure of Stratford TMD for a period, but that was closed in 2007 as changes to the freight market meant this was no longer financially viable.
 The depot code was TD.
 The site, now called Orient Way Carriage Sidings, is a stabling location for Electric Multiple Units.

 Eurostar depot

 Temple Mills is the site of the £402 million replacement maintenance depot for all Eurostar sets in the UK.
 Located near Stratford International and on the edge of the Olympic Park, it replaced the North Pole depot over the course of late 2007, with operations to coincide with the opening of the new international terminal at St Pancras.

 Temple Mills depot is designed to house eight train-roads.
 The overall dimensions of the 8-road shed are just under 450m long by 64m wide, with a floor to ceiling height of approximately 12m.
 High level walkways in the trusses provide access to the shed services and facilities.

+In the 2020s, Eurostar began plans to expand its facilities at Temple Mills.
+The Office of Rail and Road approved Virgin Rail Group’s application to access maintenance space in Temple Mills Depot by 2030.